Spring Forward festival will take place on 23–25 March 2018 in Sofia, Bulgaria, hosted by our Partner Derida Dance Centre.

 Dans, for Satan

 "Dick is God, but the pussy has the power".
-Dans, for Satan is an enthralling reflection on gender and sexuality and on being caught in your own identity.
-Powerfully performed by Hilde Sandvold, this solo will make you feel more free than ever.
+Dans, for Satan is an enthralling reflection on gender and sexuality and on being caught within your own identity.
+Powerfully performed by Hilde Sandvold, this solo will make you laugh as much as it will get you thinking.

 Aerowaves artist profile: Hilde Ingeborg Sandvold — Dans, for Satan